cbushdor/myMakro/README.md

 This project was created with LibreOffice [^1].
 A spreadsheet file CalcTest2.ods [^2] was created.

 Double click on this and, it should be launched.
-Before if not so, do the following:
+Before, go in a safe place in your directory structure and ;-), proceed the next if not done before:

 ```
 git clone https://github.com/cbushdor/myMakro.git
 ```

+Double click on CalcTest2.ods but before go in the directory that contains this file and CalcTest2.ods.

-Set your LibreOffice to launch macro.
+Set your spreadsheet to launch macro if not already set!
+Et voìlà!

 # Introduction